davep/davep.github.com/content/2015-06-23-and-now-for-some-ios.md

 at all.
 The best I've managed to do is drop all of them in a folder together and ignore that folder.

 I'm finding the whole navigation thing kind of frustrating too.
-The back of a standard back button -- as you have on Android -- means that different apps seem to do different things in terms of allowing back navigation.
+The lack of a standard back button -- as you have on Android -- means that different apps seem to do different things in terms of allowing back navigation.
 I'm also still unsure how you can easily task switch (if there is a way of doing that